Getting started with CustomGPT's API is quick and easy.

 Step 2: Acquiring the API key

-1. Click the "Change API Key" button to generate a new API Key.
+- Select the API tab and press the Create API Key button to generate a new API key.

 Warning